The Chief, Granville Charles Gomer Gordon, 13th Marquis of

 Aboyne, Aberdeenshire AB34 5JP, UK

-The North" since the 16th Century.
-As is said in Scotland, "From the Tweed
+the Cock of the North, since the 16th Century.
+As is said in Scotland,

-traditional Scottish manner.
-The Chief subsequently continued his education in business administration
+Scottish manner.
+The Chief subsequently continued his education in business administration and became

 The title Marquis of Huntly was created in the peerage of Scotland in 1599, making it the oldest existing